Is Divorce Law Different in England and Scotland?

 If raising the application using the Sheriff Court rather than the Court of Session (most divorces are done in the Sheriff Court) then you are required to have lived within the area of the particular Sheriff Court for 40 days immediately before you raise the divorce.

-How quickly can you get divorced in Scotland?
+How quickly can you get divorced in the UK?

-There are also two grounds of divorce in Scotland that can be used when the other spouse does not consent.
-These are adultery or unreasonable behaviour.
-If either of these applies and the other spouse will not consent after one year’s separation, then these fault-based grounds could be used.
+In Scotland, there are two grounds for divorce that can be used when one spouse does not consent – adultery or unreasonable behaviour.
+If either of these ground apply and the other spouse will not consent after one year’s separation, then these fault-based grounds can be used, and a divorce can be requested after one year also.

-If neither of these grounds applies, then a divorce can be sought after two years of separation without consent.
+But if neither of these grounds apply, then a divorce can only be sought in Scotland after two years of separation without consent.

-As a result, it is possible to be divorced sooner in Scotland than in England & Wales.
+As a result, it is possible to be divorced sooner in England or Wales than in Scotland if both parties are not in agreement to divorce.

-The question of how quickly you can get divorced in Scotland is just one area where the difference between Scottish & English divorce law can have far-reaching consequences.
+The question of how quickly you can get a divorce in Scotland is just one area where the difference between Scottish & English divorce law can have far-reaching consequences.
 Some of the other principal variations in law on divorce in Scotland v England are set out below.

 Financial Provision Upon Divorce in Scotland